Q: What is the SC Wildcats?

 Q: Where are practices held and games played?

-A: Wildcats practice at Rancho Pico Junior High School and West Ranch High School.
+A: Wildcats conditioning camp and team practice are held at Rancho Pico Junior High School.
 Home games will be held at West Ranch High School or Valencia High School for 2019.
 Away games may include the cities of Camarillo, Acton, Fillmore, Westlake, Moorpark, Oxnard, Santa Paula, Simi Valley, the San Fernando Valley and Ventura.

 Q: In which division should my child play?